These two-day courses offer a unique learning experience on paper machine

-exercises, which allow the participants to observe, manipulate and
+exercises that allow the participants to observe, manipulate and

-understand the operations of papermaking.
-Each exercise introduces
+understand the operations of papermaking, each exercise introduces

 attendees to more complicated and sophisticated aspects of paper machine

 Participants spend the two mornings learning in a classroom environment, and the two afternoons working with the pilot-scale paper machine.
 This combination has proven to be a highly effective and enjoyable way to gain fundamental knowledge of the commercial papermaking process.

 Hands-On Papermaking Course

 This introductory class features morning classroom sessions followed by afternoon sessions of guided exercises operating the UW-Stevens Point Fourdrinier pilot paper machine.

 This course is designed for anyone who needs the basics, transferred from another industry, is new to operations, does maintenance, or supervises employees.
 Topics covered in this course included pulp and papermaking operations, with more information about papermaking processes and equipment.